apprunjs/apprun-docs/docs/directive.md

 # Directives

 AppRun directives are syntax sugars that help simplify the code.
 They are custom attributes in JSX that have names starting with $.
-AppRun two out-of-the-box directives: $on and $bind.
+AppRun has two out-of-the-box directives: $on and $bind.

 ## $on...